shivamjagdale/Sentiment-Analysis-on-IMDB-Reviews-with-LSTM/README.md

 6) Then data preprocessing using the Tockenizer and pad_sequences

+7) Assign the labels

-7) Building the LSTM Model
+8) Building the LSTM Model

-8) Building the Predictive System
+9) Building the Predictive System